 Walz is now a one-way street in the northbound direction (toward Homer).
 After working with the Department of Mobility and Infrastructure (DOMI) throughout 2021 on various traffic concerns and improvements, the Spring Hill Civic League is grateful for the community engagement and feedback with DOMI regarding neighborhood safety.
-DOMI will continue with traffic community events and often times will bring her own weedwacker for some of the more stubborn overgrown parts of the gardens she tends.
-She was honored for all her work to improve the neighborhood at the Northside Leadership Conference's annual dinner in 2019 as Neighbor of the Year.
+DOMI will continue with traffic improvements in 2022 regarding the intersection at Walz and Homer.
+The Spring Hill Civic League remains committed to the safety of everyone who uses our streets, which includes our children walking to school, visitors to the boxing gym or Spring Hill Brewery, cyclists, motorists, pedestrians, and many others.
+In conjunction with Councilman Wilson's office, the Spring Hill Civic League is your connection to DOMI to hear about and address your traffic concerns.
+Please reach out to the Spring Hill Civic League to share your questions and concerns.